OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-07.md

 ## Exodus 7:25

-Seven days passed after the Lord had struck the Nile.
+A week passed after the Lord had struck the Nile.